KatherineWasmer/SpectrumPRS/README.md

 `data/study_samples.md:` Contains information on the samples in the study.

-`notebook/exploratory_PRS.ipynb:` Before exploring the different methods for calculating the PRS, I ran a sample experiment on the Michigan Imputation Server (v2) with a random set of samples from the HGDP project.
+`notebook/exploratory_PRS.ipynb:` Before exploring the different methods for polygenic risk scoring in autism, I ran a sample experiment on the Michigan Imputation Server (v2) with a random set of samples from the HGDP project.
 This shows the expected distribution of scores given a random sample, but the samples did not contain phenotypes for evaluating predictive power.